iamnswamyg/ION/DevOps_Lead.md

-Can you list out DevOps Team Leader qualities and also important interview questions I have to prepare for?
+Can you list out DevOps Team Leader qualities?

 ------------------
 **Qualities of a DevOps Team Leader:**